B-Nilson/aqhi/README.md

 <!-- badges: end -->

-The goal of the aqhi package is to provide reproducible calculations of the Air Quality Health Index (both AQHI and AQHI+).
+The aqhi package provides reproducible calculations of the Air Quality Health Index (both AQHI and AQHI+), with French translations where possible.

 ## Installation